alec-ng/react-brandywine-editor/README.md

 ### Quickstart

+`npm install --save react-brandywine-editor`

 See [codesandbox](https://codesandbox.io/s/react-brandywine-editor-ld0lq) or the [demo source file](https://github.com/alec-ng/react-brandywine-editor/blob/master/demo/src/index.js) to get started.

-### Dependencies
+A note on dependencies:

-Styled components is a peer dependency: `npm install styled-components@^5.0.0`
+  * Styled components is a peer dependency: `npm install styled-components@^5.0.0`

-This library ships with a set of pre-written plugins.
+  * This library ships with a set of pre-written plugins.
 Some of them have peer dependencies; if you are using any of the following, run:
     * Carousel: `npm install react-items-carousel@^2.8.0 react-device-detect@^1.11.14`
     * HTMLVideo: `npm install react-visibility-sensor@^5.1.1`
     * Markdown: `npm install react-markdown@^4.3.1`

 ### API